BangNguyenSJSU/SerialCOM_Tool/README.md

 #### Slave Configuration
 1. Navigate to "Modbus TCP Slave" tab
+2. Select IP address from dropdown:
+   - `0.0.0.0` - Listen on all network interfaces (recommended for testing)
+   - `127.0.0.1` - Listen on localhost only
+   - Or select one of your actual network IPs
-2. Set IP address and port (default: 127.0.0.1:502)
+3. Set port (default: 502)
-3. Configure Unit ID (1-247)
+4. Configure Unit ID (1-247)
-4. Click "Start Server"
+5. Click "Start Server"
-5. Manage registers:
+6. Manage registers:
    - Set individual values
-   - Load test patterns
+   - Load test patterns (187 realistic power supply registers)
    - Export to CSV

 #### Master Configuration